A-M-D-R-3-W/SmartSnip/README.md

 SmartSnip is a simple screenshot utility with the capability to interpret the content of the captured images and provide descriptions with the assistance of OpenAI's GPT-4 Vision (GPT-4V) and text-to-speech functionality.
 The main goal here is to provide an easier way to interact with GPT-4V.

-## Features
-- **Screenshot Capture**: Allows users to take screenshots of their screen or selected areas.
-- **OpenAI GPT-4 Vision Integration**: Analyzes the captured images with the help of GPT-4V for content comprehension and description.
-- **Text-to-Speech**: Converts the generated descriptions from GPT-4V into audible speech.
-- **Customizable Appearance**: Provides options to change appearance themes and text-to-speech voices.
-- **Configuration via `.env` Files**: Utilizes a config.env file for storing user preferences and API keys.

 ## Installation

 Before installing SmartSnip, ensure you have Python installed on your system.
 Follow these steps: